7 releases (stable)

 Example

-There is an example app for the Blue Pill board in the examples/blue_pill/ directory.
+There is an example app for the Raspberry Pi Pico in the examples/rp-pico/ directory.
 You can run that with cargo run --release.
 It will read the temperature and humidity and print it the console.

 How to use

 Using the AHT20 driver in your own project should be possible with any platform that supports the embedded-HAL.
 See awesome-embedded-rust for a list of supported platforms.
-I've used this driver with the stm32f103, aka. the Blue Pill board.
+I've used this driver with the Raspberry Pi Pico.

 In order to use the aht20-driver you'll need to configure an I2C device that implements the embedded HAL blocking I2C traits.
-You'll also need a delay device that implements the embedded HAL blocking delay traits.
+You will also need something which implements the DelayNS trait, like for example Timer in the case of the Raspberry Pi Pico.
+For other microcontrollers, this may be called things like "delay".

-The example in this repository shows an example for the Blue Pill board.
+The example in this repository shows an example for the Raspberry Pi Pico board.
 Once you have those configured - pass those to the AHT20::new method to create the device driver.
 You will need to call the init method on it, which will calibrate the sensor and return a new struct with methods for measuring and resetting the sensor.

 Once calibrated you can call the measure method which will return a measurement containing temperature and humidity values in relative humidity %, and degrees Celsius.